aetperf/aetperf.github.io/_posts/2024-05-27-An-Hybrid-Information-Retriever-with-DuckDB.md

  Balady citron (Arabic: أترج بلدي‎) or Palestinian citron (Hebrew: הָאֶתְרוֹג הַפַּלֶשְׂתִּינִי‎) is a variety of citron or etrog grown in Israel for Jewish ritual purposes.
 ```

-We made a typo in the search and entered citron instead of citroen or citroën.
-The semantic search get it right : the Citroën C5 antry get the maximum semantic score.
-However the lexical search returns 0 for this entry and 1 for a lemon fruit entry, which get the first match with the combined score.
-Maybe we should impose a minimum value for the normalized semantic score in order to avoid this kind of situation.
+We made a mistake in the search query by typing "citron" instead of "citroen" or "citroën".
+Despite the error, the semantic search was able to correctly identify the Citroën C5 as the most relevant result, with the highest semantic score.
+However, the lexical search returned a score of 0 for this entry and a score of 1 for a lemon fruit entry, which ended up being the top result with the combined score.
+To prevent this kind of situation in the future, we could consider imposing a minimum threshold for the normalized semantic score.

 ## References<a name="references"></a>